 How to Reach Out for Help

-If you find that you or a loved one is experiencing some of the symptoms and generally feeling overwhelmed or panicked about COVID-19, you might consider reaching out to a mental health professional to help you better manage your anxiety.
+If you find that you or a loved one is experiencing some of the symptoms and generally feeling overwhelmed about issues related to COVID you might consider reaching out to a mental health professional to help you better manage your anxiety.

 Given the importance of social distancing during this crisis, our therapists are offering teletherapy, where you can receive therapy services from the comfort and safety of your home.
 Studies have demonstrated the efficacy that teletherapy and its efficacy for patients.